 Graduate Study in Chemistry and Biochemistry at UAF

-The UAF Department of Chemistry and Biochemistry offers four different degrees: The Ph.D. in Biochemistry and Neuroscience, the Ph.D. in Environmental Chemistry, and the M.S. or M.A. in Chemistry, which include concentrations in the focal areas of Biochemistry and Neuroscience and Environmental Chemistry.
+The UAF Department of Chemistry and Biochemistry offers three graduate degrees: Ph.D. in Environmental Chemistry, Ph.D. in Biochemistry and Neuroscience, and M.S. in Chemistry.
+The latter includes concentrations in either Chemistry, Biochemistry and Neuroscience, or Environmental Chemistry.

 The Biochemistry and Neuroscience Ph.D. program is ranked in the top 200 Biochemistry programs in the nation.

-Master of Arts (M.A.) and Master of Science (M.S.) degree programs in Chemistry introduce students to advanced topics in chemistry and present opportunities for cutting-edge research.
+The Master of Science (M.S.) degree program in Chemistry introduces students to advanced topics in chemistry and present opportunities for cutting-edge research.
 Students have the opportunity to adjust their curricula to meet their career goals.
-Two concentrations with curricula tailored to our departmental focal areas are available.

 Graduate faculty advisors make sure to tailor every graduate degree to meet the research interests and educational goals of our graduate students.